mjcampagna/webpack-for-react/README.md

 $ npm install --save-dev file-loader url-loader
 ```

-In your configuration file, update your module rules to include the below rule for images files, following the existing CSS rule.
+In your configuration file, update your module rules to include the below rules for image and font files, following the existing CSS rule.

 **webpack.config.js**
 ```js